America’s farming crisis, laid bare by Midwest floods

 Jake Meador is a Christian author who lives in the “big city” of Lincoln, Neb. (pop.
 284,736).
 But he is also a proud son of rural Nebraska.
-Here are his thoughts on the recent historic flooding.
+Here are his thoughts on the historic flooding of 2019.

 Rural America is the new “inner city”

 A thought-provoking article from the Wall Street Journal is summarized here in the University of Illinois’ Farm Policy News.

 A community planner suggests ways to attract younger workers to small-town America.